Clearer Imaging For Better Breast Cancer Detection

 Why 3-D Breast Screening Is More Accurate

 2-D mammography typically takes two X-rays of each breast from different angles—from side-to-side and top-to-bottom.
-The breast is stretched, compressed, and held between two glass plates.
+The breast is stretched and compressed.
 This compression causes overlapping of the breast tissue, which can sometimes hide a breast cancer.
 Mammograms take a single picture across the entire breast.

 Whereas 2-D mammography produces just a single picture of each breast, 3-D mammography takes multiple pictures of each breast from many angles.
-During the imaging session, an X-ray tube moves in an arc around the breast, taking 11 images in a matter of seconds.
+During the imaging session, an X-ray tube moves in an arc around the breast, taking a volume set of images in a matter of seconds.
 The breast radiology specialist then reviews the clear, highly focused images of the breast tissue, layer by layer.

 The images below show the difference between a 2-D and 3-D mammogram of the same region.
 The tumor is obvious on the 3-D view and could easily be missed on the 2-D view.